- Associate Professor, Environmental Studies, University of Montana

 - B.A., Physics, Colorado College

-Collaborator, "Living Landscapes: Culture, Climate Science and Education on the Flathead Reservation," Salish Kootenai College and the Confederated Salish & Kootenai Tribes, NASA’s Innovations in Climate Education – Tribal (NICE-T) grant, 2014-2017.
+Cultural Advisor, "Living Landscapes: Culture, Climate Science and Education on the Flathead Reservation," Salish Kootenai College and the Confederated Salish & Kootenai Tribes, NASA’s Innovations in Climate Education – Tribal (NICE-T) grant, 2014-2019.

 Invisible Reality: Storytellers, Storytakers and the Supernatural World of the Blackfeet, (University of Nebraska Press, 2017).
-Selected for “New Visions in Native American and Indigenous Studies Series" edited by Margaret Jacobs and Robert Miller, a joint publication, University of Nebraska Press and the American Philosophical Society.

-City Indian: Native American Activism in Chicago, 1893-1934, Rosalyn LaPier and David R.M.
-Beck, University of Nebraska Press, 2015.
-Winner of the 2016 Robert G. Athearn Book Award, for best book on history of the 20th century American West.
+- Winner of the 2016 Robert G. Athearn Book Award, for best book on history of the 20th century American West.

-Blackfeet Vocabulary Terms for Items of Material Culture, National Museum of Natural History, Smithsonian Institution, 2004.
+Blackfeet Vocabulary Terms for Items of Material Culture, Lexicon, National Museum of Natural History, Smithsonian Institution, 2004.

 BOOK CHAPTERS & JOURNAL ARTICLES:

-Introduction, Blackfoot Country, by Walter Hildebrandt, Ekstasis Editions, Victoria, British Columbia, 2107.
+Introduction, Blackfoot Country, by Walter Hildebrandt, Ekstasis Editions, Victoria, British Columbia, 2017.